previous

 Why Do Insurers Require Prior Authorization?

-Prior authorization helps insurance providers confirm that a recommended service is consistent with clinical guidelines and supported by medical evidence.
+• Ensure Medical Necessity: Prior authorization helps insurance providers confirm that a recommended service is consistent with clinical guidelines and supported by medical evidence.
 This helps reduce the risk of unnecessary or ineffective treatment and encourages providers to pursue care that is proven to be beneficial for the patient’s specific condition.

-Prior authorization also plays a role in cost containment.
+• Manage Rising Costs: Prior authorization also plays a role in cost containment.
 By reviewing high-cost treatments in advance, insurers can recommend equally effective but lower-cost alternatives, such as a generic drug in place of a brand-name option.
 This helps reduce unnecessary spending across the healthcare system while still allowing patients to receive the care they need.

-This process provides an added layer of clinical review that can help identify potential safety concerns, such as duplicate therapies, drug interactions, or redundant testing.
+• Promote Patient Safety: The prior authorization process provides an added layer of clinical review that can help identify potential safety concerns, such as duplicate therapies, drug interactions, or redundant testing.
 For patients, this can mean fewer adverse effects and a greater focus on care that delivers the most benefit with the least risk.

 READ MORE: Prior Authorizations vs. Benefits Investigation